Lee Choon-jae: Wrongful conviction of Yoon Sung-yeo

-Yoon was sentenced to life in prison, but appealed the ruling at the time, alleging that police coerced him into giving false confessions through torture.
-His appeal was denied and he served 19.5 years in jail before being released on parole in 2009.
+After being sentenced to life imprisonment, Yoon Sung-yeo appealed his conviction on the grounds that police coerced him into giving false confessions through torture.
+His appeal was denied and he served over nineteen years in prison before being released on parole in 2009.

-Yoon filed for a re-trial of his case on November 13, 2019, following news reports that Lee had confessed to all 10 serial murders.
+Yoon filed for a re-trial of his case on November 13, 2019, following news reports that Lee had confessed to all ten of the Hwaseong serial murders.
 Two days later, police announced that they had reached a provisional conclusion that Lee was responsible for the murder for which Yoon was convicted.
-Police said Lee's confession in the eighth murder 'elaborately and coherently' described both the scene and the victim.
-This raised concerns that police had charged an innocent man, with the district prosecutors' office confirming that Yoon underwent cruel treatment by investigators at the time of his arrest and that a forensic report by the National Forensic Service had been fraudulently written.
-In December 2019, the Gyeonggi South Provincial Police Agency booked and charged eight of the original investigators with abuse of power and illegal detention for allegedly physically abusing Yoon when he was a suspect, forcing him to make a false confession, and falsifying investigative documents.
+Police said Lee's confession in the eighth murder "elaborately and coherently" described both the scene and the victim.
+This raised concerns Yoon had been the victim of a miscarriage of justice, with the district prosecutors' office confirming that Yoon endured cruel treatment by police at the time of his arrest and that the National Forensic Service report had been fraudulently written.
+In December 2019, the Gyeonggi South Provincial Police Agency booked and charged eight of the original investigators with abuse of power and illegal detention for allegedly physically abusing Yoon when he was a suspect, forcing him to make a false confession and falsifying investigative documents.

 The court accepted Yoon's plea for a re-trial in January 2020.
 The final court hearing was held on November 2, 2020, where Lee stood as a witness confessing to the murder and describing the crime scene.
-Yoon Sung-yeo was acquitted of murder on 17 December 2020, after the re-trial court accepted that Yoon was innocent all along and finding Lee guilty of Bak's murder despite the expiration of the statute of limitations.
+Yoon was acquitted of murder on December 17, after the re-trial court accepted that he was innocent and found Lee guilty despite the expiration of the statute of limitations.